 In order to estimate these circumstances, it must be considered, that where a part, though grievously wounded, still retains its principal nerves and blood-vessels entire, it is furnished with the grand requisites to its restoration.
-And therefore if the nervous and arterial systems be healthy, it may still be salvable; or at least in such a state, that the patient is very unlikely to be benefited by an immediate amputation.
+And there-

 But where the principal nerves and blood-vessels, or indeed where the principal blood-vessels only are shot through, or destroyed, the rest of the injury must be comparatively slight, to leave a reasonable hope of the salvation of the limb.
 For in such a case, the circulation can only be carried on by the anastomosing vessels, which are in some instances scarcely equal perfectly to maintain even the ordinary circulation; and must be still less so to carry it on when augmented by the inflammation of a severe wound, and the additional task of restoring parts that have been destroyed; especially where this increase of duty begins suddenly, as in the case now supposed, and no time has been given, like that which is obtained in some cases of aneurism, for the anastomosing vessels to enlarge, and increase their diameter and muscular powers, before the final obliteration of the principal artery.